 Then it was time for the fall foliage.
 I kind of tucked the stems into the vines of the wreath and hot glued them.
 I decided on only putting it on half of the wreath and just a tiny bit on the other side to cover the wire.
 Why?
 Don’t ask me but I think it turned out pretty.
 You can play around with it before you hot glue it to get the look you want.

 There you have it.
-If I can do, so can you.
+If I can make a DIY Mickey Mouse fall wreath, so can you.
 I am thinking this year I will try to make a Christmas Mickey wreath too and hopefully that one turns out as pretty as this one.

 Beth is a stay-at-home homeschooling mom and photographer.
 She spends her days coming up with creative ways to inspire and teach her two oldest kids.
 Let’s be honest though, a big part of the day is spent chasing after the smallest one.
 She hopes to spread goodness and magic with her DIYs, recipes, and tips.
 Follow her on Instagram @PaperAngelsPhotos